The Hidden Forces Breaking Us Down

 The Path Forward

 The good news?
-You’re not stuck this way.
+You're not stuck where you are today.